gvwilson/teachtogether.tech/_chapters_en/motivation.md

 ### Core Needs (whole class/10)

-Paloma Medina identifies [six core needs](https://www.palomamedina.com/biceps) for people at work: belonging, improvement (i.e., making progress), choice, equality, predictability, and significance.
+Paloma Medina identifies [six core needs][medina-needs] for people at
+work: belonging, improvement (i.e., making progress), choice, equality, predictability, and significance.
 After reading her description of these, order them from most to least significant for you personally, then compare rankings with your class using 6 points for most important, 5 for next, and so on down to 1 for least important.
 How do you think your rankings compare with those of your learners?

 ### Implement One Strategy for Inclusivity (individual/5)